 What Responsible Gummy Development Actually Looks Like

-After years in this industry, certain principles consistently separate the pros from the amateurs.
+After years in this industry, certain principles separate the pros from the amateurs.
 Here's what actually matters:

 1. Honesty Over Hype